filipdutescu/modern-cpp-template/README.md

 ```

 After finishing getting a copy of the project, with any of the methods above, create
 a new folder in the `include/` folder, with the name of your project.
+Edit
+`cmake/SourcesAndHeaders.cmake` to add your files.

-You will also need to rename the `cmake/Config.cmake.in` file to start with the
+You will also need to rename the `cmake/ProjectConfig.cmake.in` file to start with the
 ***exact name of your project***.
 Such as `cmake/MyNewProjectConfig.cmake.in`.

 Finally, change `"Project"` from `CMakeLists.txt`, from